-Dentistry is a career that has the power to transform lives.
+Dentistry has the power to transform lives.

 As a result, you need to think about your application holistically and prepare diligently to maximise your chances of success.

 First, you will need strong academic credentials, such as an ATAR above 99 (for undergraduate courses) or a competitive GPA (for graduate courses).
 Prepare for your exams throughout the year to maintain high grades.

 Second, you will need to perform well in an admissions test.
 Learn how these tests are run, find out the best resources to use, and start your preparation early.

 If you’re applying as a school leaver or for undergraduate dentistry, it’s likely you’ll have to take the University Clinical Aptitude Test (UCAT ANZ).
 The UCAT ANZ is a two-hour, multiple choice, computer-based exam.
 It’s known for being extremely time pressured.

 Improve your chances of succeeding in the UCAT by checking out the following resources:

 If you’re applying as a graduate student, you may have to take the Graduate Medical Schools Admissions Test (GAMSAT).
 Find out more about the GAMSAT.

 Third, most universities require an interview.
 Your interview will be in one of two formats:.

 You’ll be interviewed by a panel of interviewers.
 Interviewers will ask you a series of questions and may also ask follow up questions.
 Semi-structured interviews have a less rigid format and are more likely to ask questions specific to you.